 Trusted By Professionals

 They have worked with professional racing drivers, and they even boast the fact that they have received custom orders from F1 drivers.
 This is because they design and create all of their products in-house, starting from scratch.
 This means they can provide truly bespoke sim racing wheels.
 If you want to create your own custom wheel, that is also an option!

 The steering wheels that Precision Sim Engineering produce are more expensive than the likes of Thrustmaster and even Fanatec, but this is down to their sheer quality.
 They are crafted out of the best materials, and so they look and feel absolutely fantastic.

 They don’t have the widest selection of wheels available, but that is where the ability to customize your own comes in.
 This means that they are less focused on the entry level sim racer, but if you are an intermediate or more advanced racer you will be able to benefit from a personalized sim racing wheel that can do wonders for your overall experience and level of immersion.

 Notable Precision Sim Engineering Wheels

 - The GPX wheel from Precision Sim Engineering is an expensive option, but it is used by professional racers across the world.
-It features a beautiful LCD display, along with plenty of buttons and dials for the ultimate customization.
+It features a beautiful LCD display, along with plenty of buttons and dials for the highest level of customization.